News

 Washington, D.C. - House Judiciary Committee Chairman Lamar Smith (R-Texas) issued the following statement in response to the Senate’s overwhelming vote (95-5) to pass patent reform legislation.

 Washington, D.C. - The Department of Homeland Security (DHS) today announced that it will again delay the deadline for states to tighten security requirements for driver’s licenses.
+The current deadline for states to become materially compliant with REAL ID is May 11, 2011.
+DHS has pushed that date back an additional 21 months to January 15, 2013.
+This is the third delay for implementation of REAL ID.

 Washington, D.C. - The House Judiciary Committee today approved legislation to ban the federal funding of abortion.
 The Committee favorably reported H.R.
 3, the “No Taxpayer Funding for Abortion Act” by a vote of 23-14.